tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 002.md

 - [[Hooded Lanterns]] - Their actual name is the [[Fourth Provisional Expeditionary Force]] - Named after the oil lanterns carried by old city watch
 - We go to the church place - Circular - Doors are opened - Stained Glass windows depict chunks of the meteor falling onto the city below.
 - We enter the chapel, people are in prayer/song.
 In the center there is a large bronze brazier, light with a golden roaring fire.
-- [[Arken Highbloom]] puts down his sword and kneels at the flame, some girl goes up to him, puts her hands on his head and walks away.
+- [[Arken]] puts down his sword and kneels at the flame, some girl goes up to him, puts her hands on his head and walks away.
 - [[Flamekeeper Hannah]] greets us
 - They worship the "star that came", which was the meteor
 - Two mining picks, torches, big pair of blacksmiths tongs, compass, goggles, heavy leather gloves, cartographers instrument set, pamphlet - correct and proper methods for handling delirium crystals.
 Burlap sack.
 Will bought a pack